GSA/data.gov/CONTRIBUTING.md

 ## Managing deployment

 We use the [git flow
 pattern](https://danielkummer.github.io/git-flow-cheatsheet/) to coordinate delivery of features and bugfixes between branches.
-Generally, new features will arrive in the `develop` branch, then periodically be gathered up and deployed into staging via `release/*` branches, then deployed into production via the `production` branch.  _Note: we don't use the git-flow program itself since work must be merged via pull-requests, which that tool doesn't support._
+Generally, new features will arrive in the `develop` branch, then periodically be gathered up and deployed into staging via `release/*` branches, then deployed into production via the `master` branch.  _Note: we don't use the git-flow program itself since work must be merged via pull-requests, which that tool doesn't support._

 Branch | Deployed to | Frequency
 ------ | ----------- | ---------
 `develop` | AWS sandboxes | manual
 `release/*` | BSP dev | manual
-`production` | BSP prod | manual
+`master` | BSP prod | manual